khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
         <p>In most cases, the product describes input errors to the user and identifies which item the error originated from.
-However, the identification and description of an error is not always combined programmatically to help assistive technologies to identify an error and provide error information to the user:
+However, the identification and description of an error is not always combined programmatically to help assistive technologies to identify an error:
         <a
           href="https://gitlab.com/groups/gitlab-org/-/epics/7341"
           target="_blank"